BigDataRepublic/pydata-airflow-workshop/README.md

 # pydata-airflow-workshop

 This repo holds all resources for the Airflow workshop for Pydata Eindhoven 2019.
-Inspiration for the infra part is taken from [this blog post](https://medium.com/@bradford_hamilton/deploying-containers-on-amazons-ecs-using-fargate-and-terraform-part-2-2e6f6a3a957f).

 ##Deployment
 The following actions will deploy the entire infrastructure: